 Within the constellation of Revolutionary Brigades are those whose activities are focused on the enforcement of religious aims and who also look to influence government, law, and civil society.
 These Islamist brigades are problematic in three respects:

-· First, they play, even within the brigades, a distinctive role in that their goals and interests are different from the majority.
+- They play, even within the brigades, a distinctive role in that their goals and interests are different from the majority.
 This is why they have caused conflicts among the brigades’ advocacy groups, such as the Higher National Council of the Revolutionaries, that have been established since 2012.

-· Second, the Islamist brigades, due to their religious mission and rejection of a “non-Islamic state,” strictly oppose and thus pose a great challenge to the brigades’ demobilization and integration into the national security forces.
+- The Islamist brigades, due to their religious mission and rejection of a “non-Islamic state,” strictly oppose and thus pose a great challenge to the brigades’ demobilization and integration into the national security forces.

-· Third, the boundary between these brigades’ activities and those of terrorists is blurred.
+- The boundary between these brigades’ activities and those of terrorists is blurred.
 The exact scope of cooperation between the Islamist brigades and the al-Qa‘ida network is unclear.